akhilravipati97/adventOfCode/README.md

 ## Updates

-- Start using testcases from day2.
+- day2 - Start using testcases.
+- day4 - Testcases save the day.